qiangweihewu/calvinist-parrot/README.md

 # Calvinist Parrot Chatbot

 Calvinist Parrot is an AI-driven chatbot designed to help users explore and understand the Bible through the lens of Reformed theology.
-This chatbot is powered by two AI agents, Calvinist Parrot and Helping Parrot, which work together to provide thoughtful, accurate, and insightful responses to users' questions.
+This chatbot is powered by two AI agents, Parrot and Calvin, which work together to provide thoughtful, accurate, and insightful responses to users' questions.

 <img src="public/screenshot.png"  width="500">